Protests over Floyd's death expose raw race relations worldwide

 A similar message came from Dominique Sopo, president of French NGO SOS Racisme, which organised a small protest outside the U.S. embassy in Paris on Monday.

-“This issue of police racism is also, albeit with a lower level of violence, an issue that concerns France.
-In the last few weeks we’ve seen a proliferation of cases and incidents that have not shown the police in a good light.”
+“This issue of police racism is also, albeit with a lower level of violence, an issue that concerns France.”

 Activists have said that amid a coronavirus lockdown, there have been a number of police brutality cases in low-income neighbourhoods where many originate from Africa.